 Almost 96% of people agree that personal initiatives like donating, recycling, and ethical purchasing can make a big difference, and 88% want brands to help them make environment-friendly decisions.
-As a result, many companies prefer kraft (or other green alternatives) envelopes that are not only good for the planet but also perfect for non-foldable items owning to their sturdiness.
+As a result, many companies prefer eco-friendly direct mail options like kraft (or other green alternatives) envelopes that are not only good for the planet but also perfect for non-foldable items owning to their sturdiness.
 Consider the following direct mail examples from ZipRecruiter

 and Natural Resources Defense Council (NRDC), for example.

 Not only is NRDC’s envelope 100% recycled, but the window uses glassine instead of plastic.

 If you’re using heavy ink designs (that require lithographic printing techniques) on your envelope, you might want to consider calendarized paper (also known as Surfaced Enhanced White Wove) for a smoother finish.
 There are also tear and moisture resistant varieties to ensure the safe and timely delivery of your direct mail.

 In a direct mail campaign, where the open rate is one of the primary success metrics, a special gift or a freebie reveal on the envelope can be a great incentive for people to see what’s inside.
 In the following example, Save the Children hint at a free gift for the receipt to emphasize the (10x!) impact of gift-giving during holidays — a message that aligns perfectly with the fundraising drive they are running at the moment.

 Similarly, Reiman Publications’ envelope announces “free gift and free shipping” for their preferred customers — who, in this case, are people interested in purchasing their new book.